convertigo/convertigo-doc/programming-guide/backend-developers/index.md

 ![REST project conenctor name](../../images/pguide_img/backend/ws/03_new_project_restws_connector.png)

-In next screen, set the address of the Rest Web Service to connect to (without http(s) protocol)
+In next screen, set the address of the Rest Web Service to connect to.
+(Do not type http:// or https://) as this is automatically computed according to the SSL setting).

 ![REST project connector parameters](../../images/pguide_img/backend/ws/04_new_project_restws_connector_parameters.png)